 Functionality.
 Snatch controller takes inputs from the application developers.
-It then generates a random byte as the application ID and, if transport-layer semantic cookies are used or AES encryption for the application-layer cookies is adopted, a random AES-128 key for semantic cookie encryption.
+It then generates a random byte as the application ID and a random AES-128 key for semantic cookie encryption.
 Then, it updates the components in the following order: AggSwitch, LarkSwitches, and the edge servers.
 With corresponding programs pre-installed at all the rest components, Snatch controller only needs to update the parameters, e.g., altering the table entries in LarkSwitches and AggSwitches so they can recognize new applications and send results to new destinations, through RPCs to the corresponding control plane.
 The update frequency is overall low, e.g., days or weeks, because updates only happen when new applications are added or AES keys need to be updated.